Life Insurance Definition

-Life insurance can be defined as many things, such as peace of mind or a security blanket for loved ones.
-But, the legal definition of life insurance is a contract between you and the insurer, in which the insurer guarantees a tax-free lump sum of cash to your beneficiaries in exchange for a premium.
+Life insurance definition can be explained as many things, such as peace of mind or a security blanket for loved ones.
+But, the legal life insurance definition is a contract between you and the insurer, in which the insurer guarantees a tax-free lump sum of cash to your beneficiaries in exchange for a premium.

 What is Life Insurance Used For?